cvisionai/tator/doc/aws.md

 ## Edit values.yaml for your deployment

-* Set `loadBalancerIp` to the elastic IP address that was created with your EKS cluster.
 * Set `domain` to your domain.
 * Set `djangoSecretKey` to a django key.
 You can generate one with several online tools.
 * Set `dockerUsername` and `dockerPassword` to the values given from the `aws ecr` command above.
 * Set `dockerRegistry` to the appropriate values for your AWS account and region.
 * Set `sslBundle` to the contents of `/etc/letsencrypt/live/<your domain>/fullchain.pem`.
 * Set `sslKey` to the contents of `/etc/letsencrypt/live/<your domain>/privkey.pem`.
-* Set `efs-provisioner.efsProvisioner.efsFileSystemId` to the `FileSystemId` of the EFS filesystem created earlier.
-* Set `efs-provisioner.efsProvisioner.awsRegion` to your aws region.

 ## Install tator